Dowell-Lab/TFEA/README.md

 <H3 id="RunningTFEA">Running TFEA</H3>
 Once you've run the above tests successfully, you should be ready to run the full version of TFEA.
 Below are the minimum required inputs to run the full TFEA pipeline.
 Test files are provided in './TFEA/test/test_files' within this repository.

+An example sbatch script is found with example_slurm_usage.sbatch.
+Importantly, this is built for Fiji so some of the module loads may not be available to you.

 ```
 TFEA --output ./TFEA/test/test_files/test_output \
 --bed1 ./TFEA/test/test_files/SRR1105736.tfit_bidirs.chr22.bed ./TFEA/test/test_files/SRR1105737.tfit_bidirs.chr22.bed \